Petroleros de Salamanca C.F.C.: Failed return to Liga Premier

 In 2013 the team returned as Salamanca F.C., after spending several years in the Third Division of Mexico without winning promotion, on July 3, 2019 the team attempted to participate in the Liga Premier de México (Second Division) – Serie B, this after reaching an agreement with the Real Potosino's management, after the agreement, the team from San Luis Potosí had to move to Salamanca and be rebranded as Salamanca F.C.
 Finally on July 18, 2019 the Mexican Football Federation did not grant the guarantee for this change and Salamanca remained at Liga TDP, while Real Potosino stopped participating in Mexican football.

 In 2020 due to financial problems, the club's board of directors rented its franchise to the Promotora Barajas Soccer, a soccer development center based in Tamazula de Gordiano, Jalisco.
 In 2021 the rental agreement was not renewed and the team officially ceased to participate.

 In 2022 the team returned to participate in the professional leagues, being renamed C.F.
 Salamanca and based on the franchise Jaral del Progreso F.C.
 This team was dissolved at the end of the 2022–23 season due to the impossibility of competing with the new project that has arrived in the city.

 Return to Liga Premier

 On January 27, 2023 Catedráticos Elite F.C. was relocated from Ameca, Jalisco to Salamanca, Guanajuato.
 The relocation of the club occurred after a merger with Petroleros de Salamanca, because the local oil sector was interested in having a professional team in the city, for this reason the team was unofficially called Catedráticos Petroleros.
-Finally, on June 30, 2023, the team officially recovered the name Petroleros de Salamanca, however, due to administrative issues the team was officially renamed as Petroleros de Salamanca Catedráticos F.C.
+On June 30, 2023, the team officially recovered the name Petroleros de Salamanca, however, due to administrative issues the team was officially renamed as Petroleros de Salamanca Catedráticos F.C.
+In 2024, the club suffered severe financial difficulties, causing them to fold.
+However, they were re-founded on the 6th of June 2026.